Revisiting Entropy in Reinforcement Learning for Large Reasoning Models

+SelfBLEU \citep{DBLP:conf/sigir/ZhuLZGZWY18} provides a complementary measure of diversity.
+For each response, the BLEU score is computed by treating it as the hypothesis and all other responses as references.
+The resulting BLEU scores, averaged over 1- to 4-gram, are then averaged across all responses to obtain the final SelfBLEU score.

-Figure~\ref{fig:entropy_ngram_diversity_plot_aime24} shows the entropy dynamics during RLVR training alongside the \texttt{N-gram Diversity} of responses for AIME 2024 prompts.
+Figures~\ref{fig:entropy_ngram_diversity_plot_aime24} and~\ref{fig:entropy_selfbleu_plot_aime24} illustrate the entropy dynamics during RLVR training, together with the diversity of the generated responses to AIME 2024 prompts, as measured by N-gram Diversity and SelfBLEU, respectively.
 As shown in Figure~\ref{fig:entropy_ngram_diversity_plot_aime24}, LLMs trained with GRPO exhibit entropy collapse during training, which is alleviated by vanilla entropy regularization with $\alpha=0.001$, while a larger coefficient ($\alpha=0.002$) causes entropy to increase continuously in later stages.
 Conversely, applying a negative coefficient ($\alpha=-0.001$) further exacerbates entropy collapse.
-Notably, \texttt{N-gram Diversity} follows a similar trajectory to entropy, with an average Pearson correlation of 0.8692 across the four training settings, indicating a strong positive correlation between response diversity and model entropy during training.
+Notably, N-gram Diversity follows a similar trajectory to entropy, with an average Spearman correlation of 0.8795 across the four training settings, indicating a strong positive correlation between response diversity and model entropy during training.